zengxiaofei/HapHiC/README.md

 $ haphic refsort 04.build/scaffolds.raw.agp asm_to_ref.paf --ref_order chr1,chr2,chr3,chr4,... > scaffolds.refsort.agp
 ```

 The generated `scaffolds.refsort.agp` file can be directly used for [Juicebox curation](#juicebox) and for `haphic plot` [visualization](#visualization).
-Please note that this function will **NOT** alter your scaffolds, it only changes the way of presentation through overall ordering and orientation of the entire scaffolds.
+Please note that **this function is NOT reference-based scaffolding and will NOT alter your scaffolds**, it only changes the way of presentation through overall ordering and orientation of the entire scaffolds.

 Here is an example of the autotetraploid sugarcane Np-X assembly: